 State level funding needs to be addressed by the legislature.
 Revenue sharing needs to be restored and changes to the property tax act must occur to give the opportunity for our communities to fully restore core services.

-Do you support finding ways to increasing revenue to local governments through reforms to the property tax act and revenue sharing?
+Do you support finding ways to increase revenue to local governments through reforms to the property tax act and revenue sharing?

 Do you support establishing this presumption under the Workers Compensation Act for all first responders in Michigan?